Defined in header

 void* memmove( void* dest, const void* src, std::size_t count );

-src is an invalid or null pointer, the behavior is undefined, even if
+If either dest or src is an invalid or null pointer, the behavior is undefined, even if count is zero.

 |dest||-||pointer to the memory location to copy to|